influxdata/telegraf/docs/COMMANDS_AND_FLAGS.md

 `telegraf --config telegraf.conf --pprof-addr localhost:6060`

-## Secret-store management
+## Secrets management

 You can use telegraf to manage the secrets in the configured secret-stores.
 Please make sure you specify a config containing the secret store configuration!

-To list all available secret-stores run
+To list all available secret-stores with all known secret *keys* run

-`telegraf list-secretstores`
+`telegraf secrets list`

-which will print a list of all known secret-store IDs that can be used for accessing the secrets in that store
+You can also specify a secret-store ID and only get the keys for that store

-`telegraf list-secrets someid`
+`telegraf secrets list someid`

 The above command will now list the *keys* of all secrets in the secret-store with ID `someid`.
 To also reveal the *values* of all the secrets use

-`telegraf list-secrets --reveal-secret someid`
+`telegraf secrets list --reveal-secret someid`

 You can also pass a list of secret-stores and the command will print all secrets in those stores.
-If no secret-store ID is provided, i.e.

-`telegraf list-secrets`

-the command will list the *keys* of all secrets in all known secret-stores.

-To access the *value* of a secret you can use the `get-secret` command
+To access the *value* of a specific secret you can use

-`telegraf get-secret someid a_secret_key`
+`telegraf secrets get someid a_secret_key`

 to output the *value* of the secret `a_secret_key` in the secret-store with ID `someid`.

 All commands above will *read* secrets stored in the given store(s).
-To add or modify keys use the `set-secret` command
+To add or modify keys use the `set` command

-`telegraf set-secret someid a_secret_key the_new_value`
+`telegraf secrets set someid a_secret_key the_new_value`

 to add or overwrite a secret named `a_secret_key` with the value `the_new_value` in the secret-store with ID `someid`.
 If the secret with